NorthStarUAS/ImageAnalysis/README.md

    for attitude errors and thus produce more consistent results in the output images.

-## lib

-   library of code, mostly to support feature detection, feature matching, and scene assembly.

 ## movie

    Some of these image analysis techniques can be applied to movies in